 We cannot confirm how long it will take to review and process your reinstatement application so you can return to practice.
 You should contact CNO before you anticipate returning to practice to allow us time to process your reinstatement.

-We understand it can be challenging financially when you’ve only recently paid your registration fee, and now you are being asked to pay the renewal fee for 2024.
-Your registration fee initiated your ability to practice nursing in Ontario for the rest of 2023.
-For example, if you registered (or reinstated your registration) in November 2023, you initiated your ability to practice nursing in November and December 2023.
-When you pay your 2024 renewal fees before December 31, 2023, you are renewing your ability to practice nursing for the entire calendar year of 2024.
+We understand it can be challenging financially when you’ve only recently paid your registration fee, and now you are being asked to pay the renewal fee for 2025.
+Your registration fee initiated your ability to practice nursing in Ontario for the rest of 2024.
+For example, if you registered (or reinstated your registration) in November 2024, you initiated your ability to practice nursing in November and December 2024.
+When you pay your renewal fees before December 31, 2024, you are renewing your nursing registration for 2025.

 Regulation costs the same for all nurses regardless of category.
 Our processes, such as registration renewal, online practice support or developing practice standards, require the same resources whether it’s for RNs, RPNs or NPs.